juhasev/sample-ninja-help/edit-project-basic-settings.md

 #### Estimated Incidence rate
 This is provided for reference purposes and can be left empty.
 Sample Ninja will send automatic alerts if the estimate incidence rate deviates configured % from the actual incidence rate.

+#### Cost to client
+Enter the actual cost to your end client using accounting currency i.e. USD, EUR etc...
+Sample Ninja uses this value to distribute revenue for each panelist who participates.
+Sample Ninja keeps track of revenue per panelist.
+See the **compensation** -tab for more details and revenue calculation example.

 > Go to **Panel Settings -> Basic settings** to configure the alers.